martin059/virtualization-level-2-vagrant-setup/README.md

   3. `sudo rm -f initialConfig/grafana.db` (This is to prevent a prompt asking confirmation to  rewrite the file)
   4. `docker compose up -d`
   5. `sudo bash /home/vagrant/utils/grafanaUtils/restoreConfig.sh /home/vagrant/grafana/initialConfig/ <grafana_config_pwd>`
-- **Missing default pre-made Grafana configuration**: The user will have to manually configure Grafana through its GUI.

 # 4. Glossary